Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Dataset and processing

 In this study, the data covers the period from September 7, 2024, to September 29, 2024, totaling 23 days.
-Sampling intervals of 3 minutes, 5 minutes, and 10 minutes are adopted.
+After data cleaning and preprocessing, a total of 3,962,597 valid vehicle passage records are obtained.
+Sampling intervals of 3 min, 5 min \cite{WOS:001347142804014, shao2024exploring}, and 10 min are adopted.
+Multiple sampling intervals are employed to assess the model’s performance under varying temporal granularities.
 A z-score normalization method is applied.
 The dataset is split into training, validation, and test sets in a ratio of 17:3:3, where the first 17 days are used as the training set, the middle 3 days as the validation set, and the last 3 days as the test set.